The Mammogram Scam

 radiation and chemotherapy, none of which were

 nagged at us most was the big question of WHY?

-cause of the problem, how could we effectively cure
+the problem, how could we effectively cure it or

 The medical industry offered no answers to the question of WHY.
 The